phetsims/qa/documentation/qa-book.md

   * The words and phrases that are described by the above categories are strung together and then voiced (i.e., spoken out loud) through interaction.
 The more checkboxes that are checked, the more a user will hear.
   * These settings should ***only*** apply to components within the simulation Screens.
-All Voicing content within dialogs, toolbar, navigation bar, and the PhET menu should not be changed by these settings.
+All Voicing content within dialogs, voicing toolbar, navigation bar, and the PhET menu should not be changed by these settings.

 * Change the rate, pitch, or voice under “Customized Voice”.